Justinbomwell/COP4610_project_1/README.txt

 7. void doublepipe( instruction* instr_ptr, int bGround)

 8. void enVar(instruction* instr_ptr)
+  - For loops through tokens of instruction
+  - Checks to see for environmental variables such as "$HOME"
+    - expands environmental variables using getenv

 9. void printPrompt()
   - Prints the user, machine and working directory before the user enters anything on the command line